B.Eng. (Jilin), M.Sc. (Peking), PhD (Regina), P.Eng.

 Dr. Chen has developed novel engineering and managerial solutions through integrating environmental engineering with nano-/bio-technologies and advancing physical and numerical modeling methods.
 He possesses strong expertise and has made significant contributions in the areas of offshore oil spill responses and cleanup in harsh environments, advanced wastewater treatment and reuse, environmental nano/biotechnology, site remediation in cold regions, persistent pollutant transport/fate, environmental emergency response, watershed modeling and management, decision making under uncertainty, waste management, impact/risk assessment, and environmental sustainability.

-Dr. Chen has acted as PI or Co-PI in over 40 research projects and contracts.
-He has authored or co-authored more than 270 technical publications including over 80 refereed journal articles.
+Dr. Chen has acted as PI or Co-PI in over 50 research projects and contracts.
+He has authored or co-authored more than 300 refereed journal and conference publications, 3 books, and 6 patents/disclosures.
 He is the founding director of the NRPOP Lab, the first of its kind in Canada.
-The lab has been recognized worldwide for its pioneering research on persistent and toxic pollutants and emerging pollutants (e.g., hydrocarbons, pesticides, pharmaceutical and personal care products, engineered nanoparticles) and their pollution mitigation in cold regions and harsh marine environments.
+The lab has been recognized worldwide for its pioneering research on persistent and toxic pollutants and their pollution mitigation in cold regions and harsh marine environments.
 Operational or accidental releases of these pollutants, especially from petroleum, chemical, pharmaceutical, manufacturing, and shipping industries, pose significant risks to humans and ecosystems and have long-term negative effects on aquatic environments.
 The NRPOP lab consists of world-class research expertise and facilities dedicated to innovation and creativity through integration of traditional environmental engineering approaches with nanotechnology and biotechnology, and coupling of physical/numerical simulation with risk assessment and systems optimization for dynamic decision support.
 Dr. Chen and his lab are dedicated to innovative research and development for supporting the sustainable development of natural resources and the eco-friendly operation of industries especially in cold regions and harsh environments.